stollander33/docs/docs/users/user_guide.md

 ### Services

-RAPyDo is of course containers oriented.
-This means that services can be easily added to be tested locally.
-We tested the most commons in our projects thus they are already integrated:
+RAPyDo is of containers oriented and this means that every service can be easily added to be tested locally.
+We tested several services in our projects thus they are already integrated:

 - PostgreSQL
 - MariaDB